-SFJ Awards' Quality Assurance and Compliance Manager will then decide to do one of the following:
+SFJ Awards' Responsible Officer (or delegate) will then decide to do one of the following:

 - 1. note the incident and take no further action. - 2. ask the Head of Centre to carry out further investigation/provide further evidence. - 3. take a decision on the case, which may lead to Sanctions being imposed on the Centre (outlined in SFJ Awards' Sanctions Policy). - 4. carry out their own further investigate into the matter.